-Krakow’s museums are a delight!
+There are some truly outstanding museums in Krakow, Poland.
 Every exhibition I saw in Krakow seriously impressed me with its high standards.

 I knew little about the city and about Polish culture before visiting, but Krakow’s museums made the learning experience fascinating.

 It’s the clever curation, the multimedia displays, the convenient explanations in English and the beautiful aesthetics that really make a world of difference.